superwise-ai/elemeta/docs/how_to_guides/extractor_suite.rst

      'date_count': 0,
      'number_of_good_in_text': 1}

 To run the extractors on all the dataframe columns, use ``run_on_dataframe(dataframe: DataFrame, text_column: str) -> DataFrame`` this function supplies a dataframe and the name of the text column.
-The function will return a new dataframe with all the metadata values as new columns.
+The function will return a new dataframe with all the metafeature values as new columns.

 ::